 Read The Guide

 Hello and welcome to the night sky for November.
-My name is Melissa Hulbert and I’m the Astronomy Programs Coordinator at Sydney Observatory.
+My name is Melissa Hulbert and I’m the Site Programs Coordinator at Sydney Observatory.

 Armed with your sky map and a small torch with some red cellophane covering it, find a nice dark place away from the glare of the street lights and make sure you know your cardinal directions – that’s north, south, east and west.
 Remember that the Sun rises in the east, moves through the northern sky during the day and sets in the west or a small compass will also point you in the right direction.
 Pick a comfortable spot either on a rug or a deck chair that you can lay back in.
 Wait about 5-10 minutes and allow your eyes to adapt to the darkness.

 Look towards the north.
 High in the northern sky is Pegasus, the winged horse from mythology, probably with its origins in both Mesopotamian and Etruscan starlore.
-Pegasus was said to have been born from the blood of Medusa (the Gorgon) after she was slain by Perseus from Greek mythology.
+In Greek mythology, Pegasus was said to have been born from the blood of Medusa (the Gorgon) after she was slain by Perseus.

-He is also associated with poetic inspiration in Greek mythology with a fountain that was sacred to the Nine Muses which was created when he stamped his hoof on Mount Helicon.
+Pegasus is also associated with poetic inspiration with a fountain that was sacred to the Nine Muses that was created when he stamped his hoof on Mount Helicon.
 Pegasus was principally the steed of Bellerophon and in a dream Athene appeared to Bellerophon with a golden bridle and advised him to ride Pegasus.
-However some legends say that Perseus rode the winged horse when rescuing Andromeda.
+However, some legends say that Perseus rode the winged horse when rescuing Andromeda.